Best Colored Contacts

-Non-prescription contact lenses are illegal in the United States.
-However, colored contact lenses — sometimes called cosmetic, decorative, or costume lenses, are available through a prescription from an eye doctor.
+Non-prescription colored contacts are illegal in the United States.
+These colored contact lenses are also called cosmetic, decorative, or costume lenses and are available through a prescription from an eye doctor.

-A prescription from an eye doctor is necessary for all contact lens purchases, even if the contacts are not used for vision correction.
+A prescription from an eye doctor is necessary for all contact lens purchases.
+This also applies to contacts that are not used for vision correction.

 Are Fake Contact Lenses Safe?

 Any contact brand that does not require a prescription is not safe.

 Colored contacts that claim to be a “one-size-fits-all” product can cause severe eye damage.
 Eyes have different sizes and curvatures, so you need a professional contact lens fitting from an eye doctor.

 Plenty of verified brands sell colored contacts through a prescription from your eye doctor.
 If you visit an eye care professional for a fitting, you will wind up with a safe product.

 We Recommend Air Optix Colors for colored contact wearers.